one2tek/larapi/docs/sorting.md

 # Order by random

-You can also order sort randomly:
+You can also sort data randomly:

 ```url
 {base_url}/books?orderByRandom=1